 Assessment is an integral part of our learning process and our curriculum is designed to be flexible to meet the needs of all pupils by using regular gap analysis to reflect upon the pupil’s skills and ensure all pupil’s are making excellent progress.

 Focusing on learning that deepens understanding by exploring reasoning skills as well as solving problems in real-life contexts.

-Ensures that pupils are given daily opportunities to revisit the core fundamental skills in mathematics at a level appropriate to ensure learning and progress.
+Ensuring pupils are given daily opportunity to revisit core skills in mathematics to continue to develop their fluency skills.

 Please do refer to our calculation policy .
 This offers guidance for developing an understanding of the four operations of addition, subtraction, multiplication and division for children.
 The policy breaks down the agreed St. Gabriel’s methods for calculating as written methods and mentally.

 A range of maths games, problems and articles on all areas of maths.
 Parents of Key Stage 1 children should select ‘stage 1’ and parents of Key Stage 2 children should select ‘stage 2’.

 A useful bank of maths videos to support homework (* LGFL student USO logins required)